pinkfish/openscad_boardgame_toolkit/docs/boardgame_toolkit.scad.md

 **Description:**

-Create the tabs for the box, this can be used on the lids and the box to create cutouts.
-The stem of the tab will be the wall_thickness/2 and the prism width will be based on the parameter.
+Create the tabs for the box, this can be used on the lids and the box to create cutouts, this just does the layout.
+Use the [`MakeLidTab()`](#module-makelidtab) to make the tabs, it will place the children at each of the specified offsets to make the tabs.

 **Arguments:**